myedupanel/myedupanel/components/admin/ChatBot/README.md

 # Admin Assistant ChatBot

-A professional AI-powered chatbot for the admin dashboard with multilingual support, voice input/output, and step-by-step guidance.
+A professional self-contained chatbot for the admin dashboard with multilingual support, voice input/output, and step-by-step guidance - no external API required.

 ## Features